Country of origin: cambodia

 [i] No?

-[r] No. I had extended family, but she didn’t bring me here.
+[r] No. I had extended family, but they didn’t bring me here.

-[r] I first arrived… in Paris?
+[r] I first arrived in… Paris?
 I first arrived in Paris.
-I was first housed with a family member in 92.
-Then she said…..
-Here, the elderly need calm.
-Kids, she doesn’t like it.
-So she asked us to look for accommodation for us.
-So I looked for a place to live, and moved out.
+I first stayed with a family member in the department of Hauts-de-Seine.
+Then she said… The elderly people here need peace and quiet.
+She doesn’t like children.
+So she asked us to find somewhere to live.
+So I looked for somewhere to live and moved.

 [i] And where did you live?
 Where did you move to?
 I moved… at first, to Belleville.
-Near the Hong Kong Center.
-Because… at that time, I didn’t have a pay slip.
+Near the Hong Kong Centre.
+Because… at that time, I didn’t have a payslip.
 A friend helped me rent an apartment.
 But the lease wasn’t in my name.
-We could stay, but not in our own name.
+We could live there, but not in our name.
 Living in an apartment.
-That’s the way it was.
-After a while, on the rent receipt, my name was on it.
-I used it to…. make papers and enroll my children in school.
-We lived there for several years. À… Belleville, over there.
+That’s how it was.
+After a while, my name was on the rent receipt.
+I used it to… get papers and enrol my children in school.
+We lived there for several years.
+In… In Belleville, over there.
 Then we moved to Vitry.
-To Vitry, to live there.
-We lived in Vitry the longest.
-Until….
-Until I sold take-out food.
-When I worked in the restaurant, I also lived in Vitry.
-In the evening, I would come home at 1:00 a. m. alone.
-In the evening, I would come home at 1:00.
+To Vitry, to live.
+Vitry was where we lived the longest.
+Until… Until I sold takeaway food.
+When I worked at the restaurant, I also lived in Vitry.
+In the evening, I would come home at 1am, alone.
+In the evening, I would come home at 1am.

-When I had just arrived, friends helped me find a job in a French factory.
-I used to label prices on products.
-Gold plated.
+[r] When I had just arrived, some friends helped me find a job in a French factory.
+I labelled the prices on the products.
+In gold plating.
 Jewellery.
-I was labelling the prices.
+I labelled the prices.
 Then I opened a restaurant myself.
-First of all, takeaway food.
-After the takeaway meals, I opened a restaurant.
+First takeaway food.
+After the takeaway food, I opened a restaurant.

-[r] The takeaway food was Vitry’s.
-In front of the town hall.
+[r] The takeaway was in Vitry.
+Opposite the town hall.
 Inside a French shopping centre.
-Then, because of the papers….
-My uncle said he wanted to report me, that I had no papers, etc….
-So I sold it.
-At the time, takeaway food was working pretty well.
-Once I sold it, I moved to the provinces, to family homes, to open a restaurant.
+Then, because of the papers… My uncle said he wanted to report me, that I didn’t have any papers, etc… So I sold it.
+At the time, the takeaway business was doing rather well.
+Once I’d sold it, I moved to the provinces, to stay with family, to open a restaurant.

-[r] I was doing… The takeaway meals were Asian, Vietnamese food.
-Some Phở, a lot of dishes.
-The restaurant was Thai food, Chinese food.
-To Etampes.
+[r] I did… The takeaway was Asian, Vietnamese cuisine.
+Pho, lots of dishes.
+The restaurant served Thai and Chinese food.
+In Étampes.
 In Étampes, over there.

 [r] Yes.